ealexandros/UServer/examples/README.md

 app.static("folder_path")
 ```

-The `folder_path` must be the absolute path to the folder.
+The `folder_path` must be the relative path to the folder.

 ### Static Example